Indonesian Aerospace N219

-The Indonesian Aerospace N-219 Nurtanio is a light STOL utility aircraft developed by Indonesian Aerospace.
+The Indonesian Aerospace N219 Nurtanio is a light STOL utility aircraft developed by Indonesian Aerospace.

-Its maiden flight was in August 2017 and according to Indonesian Aerospace's CEO at the time, the aircraft was developed without any foreign assistance.
+Its maiden flight was in August 2017 and is Indonesian Aerospace's first domestically designed aircraft without foreign technical assistance.

 Development

-Two N-219 prototypes inside a hangar.
+Two N219 prototypes inside a hangar.

-In 2003, after the IPTN N-250 program halt, Indonesian Aerospace (IAe) planned to develop a 19-seat aircraft to offset the IPTN NC-212.
+In 2003, after the IPTN N250 program was terminated, Indonesian Aerospace (IAe) planned to develop a 19-seat utility/commuter aircraft to offset the IPTN NC212.

-In early 2004, IAe was in discussions with Malaysian aerospace companies and was estimating the price of N-219 development at US$60–80 million in order to fly a prototype in April 2006 and certify it in August 2007.
+In early 2004, IAe was in discussions with Malaysian aerospace companies and was estimating the price of N219 development at US$60–80 million in order to fly a prototype in April 2006 and certify it in August 2007.

-In 2006, the US$65 million funding for the 19 seat N-219 development was proposed under the Qatar-Indonesia Joint Investment Fund, 70% funded by Qatar and 30% by Indonesia, for a prototype within two years.
+In 2006, the US$65 million funding for the 19 seat N219 development was proposed under the Qatar-Indonesia Joint Investment Fund, 70% funded by Qatar and 30% by Indonesia, for a prototype within two years.

 By June 2011, its price was forecast to be US$4 million each and it was expected to fly in 2014.
 The Indonesian Industry Minister requested Rp59 billion to build the prototype.

 In January 2012, the predicted development budget was about US$30 million for 15 aircraft.

 In August 2014, the forecast price rose to US$5 million.

 The first pieces of metal were cut for the plane in September 2014, before a planned roll-out in August 2015 and certification in 2016, before EASA certification with support from Airbus for export.
 First deliveries were scheduled for 2017.

 The roll-out was then scheduled in November 2015.

 In August 2016, Airbus was engaged to provide assistance with certification.

 The prototype entered testing after the November 2015 public introduction.
 The first prototype construction was planned to be completed in mid-2016 for a maiden flight at the end of 2016, but this first flight was delayed to March 2017 for certification in the same year and production start in 2018.
 In February, it was delayed again to April.

-After a series of high-speed taxiing runs on 11 August 2017 at Husein Sastranegara International Airport in Bandung, the prototype took off on 16 August 2017 for a 26-minute flight.
+After a series of high-speed taxiing runs on 11 August 2017 at Husein Sastranegara International Airport in Bandung, the prototype took off on 16 August 2017 for a 26-minute flight under the command of IAe Chief Test Pilot Ester Gayatri Saleh.
 At that time it was estimated that at least Rp 200 billion was needed to complete 200 hours of flight tests for certification from the Indonesian Transport Ministry.